http4k/www/src/website/content/commercial-terms.md

 ## 2. RESTRICTIONS AND RESPONSIBILITIES

-2.1 This Software is governed by this Commercial License.
+2.1 Use of the Licensed Materials is governed by the http4k Commercial License.
 Usage is permitted under one of the following conditions:

 a) Non-Commercial Usage:

-- Personal projects, research, education, and non-profit organizations may use the Software freely
+- Personal projects, academic research, education, and non-profit organizations may use the Software freely
 - Attribution is required in any resulting work or publication

 b) Small Business Usage: